 We help them to generalize cue's or commands that have been partly taught as well as teach them a bunch of new behaviors.
-We expect our students to eventually, sit for doors, wait back at thresholds, sit when asked, down when asked, stay on a platform or mat when asked and not leave till given permission, remain quite in a crate, enter a crate willingly, to come when called in many situations and to walk politely on a slack leash.
+We expect our students to eventually, sit for doors, wait back at thresholds, sit when asked, down when asked, stay on a platform or mat when asked and not leave till given permission, remain quiet in a crate, enter a crate willingly, to come when called in many situations and to walk politely on a slack leash.
 Those are just the basics, there are so many more things we like to teach like Agility, Nosework, Tricks, and Confidence building.

 Can you help me with specific issues?
 Yes we can.
 We have a program for dogs fearful of grooming procedures called "Table Manners".
 We are very successful helping dogs to tolerate things like nail clipping and other grooming procedures using positive reinforcement when we can and clickers with negative reinforcement if the dog is too scared to eat.
 We also work with extremely fearful dogs that cannot be touched or picked up.
 We can help you with your dog.

 How do I know what you are teaching my dog?
 Can I practice at home?
 We will take a history of your dog when you enroll.
 That gives us information about your dog so we have somewhere to start with our training.
 We always have to start with what the dog brings to the table.
-Then each day we will email you with some of the exercises and training we did that day, as well as any suggestions for what you can do at home.
+Then each day we will email you with some of the exercises and training we did that day, as well as any suggestions for things you can do at home.

 Private lessons can be scheduled for a more focused training session and so you can practice new skills with the help of the instructor.
 Please check out the Information tab to see the price list for these services.
 We suggest one private lessons after every 10 DaySchool days.
 Quite often we video tape sessions and add them to our youtube page so you can see them there. (see the link in the upper right hand corner of this page).
-We will also be embedding videos on this site soon so look for them on the media page.
+We will also be embedding videos on this site soon so look for them HERE on the media page.

 We will always let you know when a new skill is suitable for practice at home.
 We will be working hard to proof your dog’s new skills and ensure the skills transfer to you.
 Private transfer sessions help you to understand and maintain your dogs new skills.

 When Can we get started?
 Right Away!
 We have several options for enrolling in DaySchool.
 You may just "Add-on" a short 20 min training session to a regular daycare day.
-We would pull your dog out of daycare for the short session then put them back into daycare for the rest of the day.
+We will pull your dog out of daycare for the short session then put them back into daycare for the rest of the day.
 We recommend this for dogs just needing to polish learned skills or for an experienced dog to learn the trick of the day.

 Next you can opt for an entire day of training.
-Your dog would then participate in at least 4 training sessions through out the day, possibly get to train and work in the surrounding neighborhoods, go on field trips, and still get time to play a bit with friends.
+Your dog will then participate in at least 4 training sessions through out the day, possibly get to train and work in the surrounding neighborhoods, go on field trips, and still get time to play a bit with friends.
 They go home exhausted.

 Is there a time frame, or when does the training end?
 That depends.
 It depends on what you would like us to accomplish and how quickly your dog learns.
 We always have to start with what the dog brings to the table.
 Dogs are like children that don't speak our language.
 First we have to teach them how to learn, then we have to teach them some English words then we can start on teaching new skills and behaviors.
 And just like children, some learn quickly and some learn at a slower pace.
 Each dog is different.